 3. Apply for a Carrier Federal Registry Number and 499 Filer ID.

-Once you’ve gotten the necessary registration and certification, you must register with the Federal Communications Commission (FCC).
+Additionally, you must register with the Federal Communications Commission (FCC) after you’ve obtained the necessary registration and certification.
 They will provide you with a Federal Registration Number (FRN) and the corresponding FCC 499 Filer ID (or FID).
-This can be done using their online portal CORES.
+You can do this using their online portal CORES.
 This portal also provides you with tools to manage your FRN, including viewing financial information.
 Once you’ve registered, your FRN will be available to you immediately.
-The entire application process should take you approximately 3-4 hours to complete and requires a one-time fee of $200.
+Overall, the entire application process should take you approximately 3-4 hours to complete and requires a one-time fee of $200.

 Please note that this registration and adherence to the FCC requirement will get rid of a charge for fees associated with Federal Universal Service Fund and other telecommunications requirements.